 Legality of Kratom

 According to the Drug Enforcement Agency, or DEA, there are movements to classify kratom as an illegal substance.
-This is because the DEA has found evidence that kratom has the ability to become addictive.
-Due to this, many of the legal loopholes are being closed.
+According to the DEA, there is evidence that kratom has the ability to become addictive.
+Due to this, many of the legal loopholes are closing.
 Depending on your area and current legal proceedings, kratom may either already be illegal or might be soon.

 Unknown Medical Benefits

-According to WebMD, kratom is sometimes marketed as a safer alternative to opioids.
+Kratom is sometimes marketed as a safer alternative to opioids.
 Some people will use kratom to experience opioid-like effects under the thought that it is safer for them.
-Others use kratom to mitigate the withdrawal effects of heroin and other opioid substances, believing that kratom will help with opioid addiction.
+Others use kratom to mitigate the withdrawal effects of heroin and other opioid substances, believing that kratom helps with opioid addiction.

-WebMD reports that there are currently no known medical or health benefits for kratom.
-It is not used for medication-assisted treatment (MAT).
+There are currently no known medical or health benefits for kratom.
+Medical professionals do not use it for medication-assisted treatment (MAT).
 It is also not used for any other reason in the medical field due to the chance of addiction, the side effects, and the withdrawal effects.
 While these possibilities may change in the future, kratom is currently not considered safe for use and is not approved for any medical reason.

-Depending on your reaction to kratom and whether you are facing withdrawal symptoms or not, you may want to consider a medical detox from kratom.
 As a natural opioid, it can be difficult to stop using kratom without cravings or withdrawal symptoms occurring.
 A medical detox means that your symptoms will be managed by a medical professional as you come off the substance.
-Medical detox is highly recommended if you attempted to use kratom to discontinue use of heroin or another opioid substance.
+Medical detox is highly recommended if you were using kratom to discontinue use of heroin or another opioid substance.

 Normally a medical detox involves using medications to help your body wean off the substance with minimal or no withdrawal symptoms.
-Not only is this method more comfortable since the symptoms are being managed, but it tends to reduce overall cravings as your mood usually won’t be as affected as compared to stopping cold turkey.
+This method more comfortable since the symptoms are being managed, and tends to reduce overall cravings as your mood usually won’t be as affected as compared to stopping cold turkey.